ShippingCross-platform beta

 RoundService separates public open games from private chat-proposed rounds.
 Public games create group conversations immediately; private two-person rounds stay inside the existing match chat until another player joins.
 Joining an open game checks that the round is public before adding the participant and conversation member.

-• Beta hardening through TestFlight
+• Beta hardening across both mobile platforms